codingart-book/examples/README.md

 # Coding Art

-This is the repository for the book's code.
+This is the repository for all source code examples in the "Coding Art" book.
 We publish the code of all examples in the book organized by chapter and section.
 This content will also be available as a Processing example library soon.

 You can browse the examples by chapter here: